haircut/better-jamf-policy-deferral/README.md

 involve a reboot or some system change that would interrupt a user and present an annoyance during their work day.

-The JSS provides built-in policy deferall options under the "User Interaction" tab in a policy's configuration (see the docs on "[User Interaction in JSS v9.9x](http://docs.jamf.com/9.9/casper-suite/administrator-guide/User_Interaction.html)).
+The JSS provides built-in policy deferral options under the "User Interaction" tab in a policy's configuration (see the docs on "[User Interaction in JSS v9.9x](http://docs.jamf.com/9.9/casper-suite/administrator-guide/User_Interaction.html)).

 In use, it looks like this: